daleao/sdv/WalkOfLife/README.md

 - **Lv5 - Miner** - +1 ore per ore vein.
     - _Unchanged from vanilla._
-- **Lv10 - Spelunker** - Chance to find ladder and shafts increases by 1% every mine level. +1 speed every 10 levels.
+- **Lv10 - Spelunker** - Chance to find ladders and shafts increases by 1% every mine level. +1 speed every 10 levels.
     - Bonus ladder chance resets every time you leave the mines. **This includes taking the stairs back to the mine entrance.**
 - **Lv10 - Prospector** - Location of ladders and mining nodes revealed.
-Occasionally track special rocks.
+Occasionally detect rocks with valuable minerals.
     - Analogous to Scavenger.
-Track any mining nodes or mineral forages off-screen with a yellow pointer, and any ladders or shafts with a green pointer.
+Tracks any mining nodes or mineral forages off-screen with a yellow pointer, and any ladders or shafts with a green pointer.
 On entering a new mine floor you will occasionally detect stones with prospective treasure.
 Find the stone and break it within the time limit to obtain a reward.
-The larger your win streak the better your odds of obtaining rare items.
-Bonus: hold LeftShift to highlight nodes and ladders on-screen.
+The larger your win streak the better your odds of obtaining rare items. _Bonus: hold LeftShift to highlight nodes and ladders on-screen._
 - **Lv5 - Blaster** - Bombs are cheaper to craft.
-Exploding rocks yields twice as much coal.
+Exploded rocks yield twice as much coal.
     - New recipe: x2 ore (copper, iron, gold) and x1 coal.
 - **Lv10 - Demolitionist** - Bomb radius +1.
-Exploding rocks yields 20% more resources.
+Exploded rocks yield 20% more resources.
-    - Bonus: [Get excited](https://www.youtube.com/watch?v=0nlJuwO0GDs) when hit by an explosion.
+    - _Bonus: [Get excited!](https://www.youtube.com/watch?v=0nlJuwO0GDs) when hit by an explosion._
 - **Lv10 - Gemologist** - Progressively identify gems and minerals of higher quality.
 Crystalariums work 25% faster.
     - Analogous to Ecologist.
 All gems and minerals mined from nodes have a fixed quality, starting at silver and increasing once enough minerals have been collected.
 Minerals collected from Crystalariums and Geode Crushers are counted for this total, **but not those from geodes broken at Clint's**.
-In multiplayer, **bonus Crystalarium speed applies only to machines crafted by the player with this profession, and only when used by that player**.
+In multiplayer, **the bonus Crystalarium speed applies only to machines crafted by the player with this profession, and only when used by that player**.

 ### ![](https://i.imgur.com/XvdVsAn.png) Fishing

-- **Lv5 - Fisher** - Live bait reduce the chance to fish junk.
+- **Lv5 - Fisher** - Live bait reduces the chance to fish junk.
     - Here, "junk" includes algae and seaweed.
-- **Lv10 - Angler** - Fish are worth 1% more for every unique max-sized fish caught and 5% more for every legendary fish.
+- **Lv10 - Angler** - Fish worth 1% more for every unique max-sized fish caught and 5% more for every legendary fish.
     - "Legendary fish" includes the Extended Family Qi challenge varieties, counted only once.
 - **Lv10 - Aquarist** - Fish pond max capacity +2.
 Fishing bar height increases for every fish pond at max capacity.
     - Gain 6 pixels per Fish Pond.
 Every four ponds equal a permanent cork bobber.
 In multiplayer, **only counts Fish Ponds owned by the player with this profession**.
 - **Lv5 - Trapper** - Crab pots are cheaper to craft.
 Can trap higher-quality haul.
     - All trapped fish can have quality up to gold.
-Chance depends on your fishing level.
-Recipe is unchanged from vanilla.
+Chance depends on your fishing level (same formula as forage). _Recipe is unchanged from vanilla._
-- **Lv10 - Luremaster** - Crab pots no longer produce junk items.
+- **Lv10 - Luremaster** - Crab pots no longer produce junk.
 Use different baits to attract different catch.
     - Each type bait will attract different catch:
         - **Regular bait:** 10% chance to catch fish up to level 70.
-Trappable fish are subject to the same location and season limitations as fishing.
+Trappable fish are subject to the same location and season limitations as regular fishing.
         - **Wild bait:** 10% chance to catch fish up to level 90 (i.e. anything but legendaries and octopus).
 50% chance to double the haul.
         - **Magnet:** repels all fish (as per its description), but attracts metal items such as resources, artifacts, treasure chests, rings and even weapons.
         - **Magic bait:** 25% chance to catch fish above level 70, excluding legendaries.
 Removes all location and seasonal restrictions for catching fish.
-Makes all catch iridium-quality. _This is the only way to obtain iridium-quality fish from Tappers._
+Makes all catch iridium-quality. _This is the only way to obtain iridium-quality fish from Crab Pots._
 - **Lv10 - Conservationist** - Crab pots without bait will trap junk.
-Remove junk from waters to merit village favor and tax deductions.
+Clean the Valley's waters to merit village favor and tax deductions.
     - Every 10 (configurable) junk items collected from Crab Pots increases friendship with all villagers by 1.
 Every 100 (configurable) junk items collected will earn you a 1% tax deduction the following season (max 25%, also configurable), increasing the value of all shipped goods.
 You will receive a formal mail from the Ferngill Revenue Service each season informing your currrent tax bracket.

 ### ![](https://i.imgur.com/fUnZSTj.png) Combat

 The combat tree has received a much more extensive overhaul.
 Each level 10 profession introduces, in addition to a fixed primary effect, a secondary stackable attribute and a [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) that may be activated by a hot key _only once the maximum number of stacks has been collected_.
 Activating Super Mode will consume **all** stacks, reseting the secondary attribute, but granting a strong combat buff for a short time.
 A new bar added to the UI next to the health bar displays the current stack count. **If a player has multiple combat professions (e.g. if using a mod like All Professions or Skill Prestige), only the first one will register a secondary attribute and a Super Mode; any subsequent professions will only apply their base effect.**

-- **Lv5 - Fighter** - Deal 10% more damage. +15 HP.
+- **Lv5 - Fighter** - Damage +10%. +15 HP.
     - _Unchanged from vanilla._
 - **Lv10 - Brute** - Damage +15%. +25 HP.
 Build fury in combat, further increasing damage.
     - Damage bonus caps at +40%.
 If wielding a club the cap is 60%.
 Also gain up to 50% cooldown reduction to club smash attack.
-    - **Undying Rage:** Double damage bonus.
+    - **Undying Rage:** Doubles all damage bonuses.
 Immune to passing out.
+        - Doubles damage bonus from all sources, including profession, rings and enchantments.
 - **Lv10 - Bushwhacker** - +10% crit. chance.
 Crit. strikes are deadlier at low HP and build chance to poach an item on hit.
     - Crit.
 Power increases up to x2 at 10% HP.
 Monsters can only be poached once.
 Also gain upto 50% cooldown reduction to dagger quick-stab attack.
-    - **Ambuscade:**
+    - **Ambuscade:** Become invisible and untargetable.
+Back stabs cause lethal damage.
+		- Missing a back stab will cancel the status and reveal your position once again.
 - **Lv 5 - Rascal** - Slingshots deal up to 50% more damage from afar.
 60% chance to recover spent ammo.
 - **Lv10 - Desperado** - 35% ammo damage modifier.
 Ranged hits build chance to perform a double shot.
     - Better ammo will gain a much higher damage bonus.
 Also reduce slingshot pull-back time by up to 50% (requires hold-to-charge mode).
     - **Death Blossom:** Enable auto-reload.
 Fire in eight directions at once.
 - **Lv10 - Slimed Piper** - Slimes damage other enemies.
 Slime drops improve for every Slime raised on the farm.
 Increase spawned Slimes in dungeons.
     - Slimes cannot damage flying enemies.
     - Each Slime raised on the farm, either in a hutch or outside, increase the chance for Slimes to drop additional items.